U.S. Postmaster acknowledges 'extreme delays' in some mail, says USPS needs big changes

 The USPS faces shrinking volumes of first-class mail, increased costs of employee compensation and benefits, and higher unfunded liabilities.

-House Oversight and Reform Committee chair Carolyn Maloney has circulated draft legislation to address some USPS financial issues, including eliminating a requirement to pre-fund retiree health benefits and require postal employees to enroll in government-retiree health plan Medicare, for a saving of $40 billion to $50 billion over 10 years.
+Draft House legislation in circulation includes eliminating a requirement to pre-fund retiree health benefits and have employees enroll in government-retiree health plan Medicare for a saving of $40 billion to $50 billion over 10 years.

 Reporting by David Shepardson; editing by Jonathan Oatis and Grant McCool